-Persons returning to the employ of the Boards shall be credited continuous employment for the purposes of determining eligibility for leave benefits as follows:
+Persons returning to the employ of the County shall be credited continuous employment for the purposes of determining eligibility for leave benefits as follows:

-- b.
-Persons returning as Board employees within fifty (50) months after termination shall be credited with fifty percent (50%) of their prior service. - c.
-Persons returning as Board employees more than fifty (50) months after termination shall receive no credit for prior service.
+- a.
+Persons returning as County employees within one (1) year of termination shall be credited with eighty percent (80%) of their prior service. - b.
+Persons returning as County employees within fifty (50) months after termination shall be credited with fifty percent (50%) of their prior service. - c.
+Persons returning as County employees more than fifty (50) months after termination shall receive no credit for prior service.

-14-2 REPORTING UNSAFE WORKING CONDITIONS
+15-2 REPORTING UNSAFE WORKING CONDITIONS

-Employees who become aware of unsafe working conditions must report those conditions to the Executive Director, County Administrator or the Director of the Physical Plant.
+Employees who become aware of unsafe working conditions must report those conditions to the Department Head, County Administrator or the Director of the Physical Plant.

-14-3 REGISTRATION OF A DOMESTIC PARTNERSHIP (Champaign County Personnel Policies Apply)
+15-3 RESGISTRATION OF A DOMESTIC PARTNERSHIP